During World Breastfeeding Week, I did a three part post on Instagram to follow up this post I wrote around the time baby was three months old.

 Japanese nursing rooms

 If you haven’t heard, there’s a population crisis in Japan.
 The birth rate is declining while the population is graying.
 Basically, people aren’t having enough children.
 You could say it’s because of the lack of daycare, which makes it hard for moms to get back in the workforce.
 Maybe it’s the crazy long work hours.
-Maybe it’s because less than 5% of men take paternity leave (and I’m being incredibly generous with that statistic.)
+Or, maybe it’s because less than 5% of men take paternity leave (and I’m being incredibly generous with that statistic.)
 Maybe it’s the price of goods and services.
 Whatever the reasons, there’s not enough babies to offset the decline in population.

 All of these reasons makes it seem like Japan is not a very kid friendly country.
 However, for all the flaws to be exposed about Japanese society, there’s one thing that Japan gets right about babies: nursing rooms!